fremag/MemoScope.Net/README.md

 MemoScope.Net will analyze the data and help you to find **memory leaks** and **deadlocks**

+## When should I use it ?
+Here are some cases where MemoScope.Net is very  useful.

+### Out of Memory
+I know, with 64 bits apps it should not be an issue but computers only have a few a few Go so it may still happen if your application :
+- is using too much memory (peak)
+- runs for days and has a "slow" memory leak

+### Dead lock
+If your application is locked and you want to know where and why: dump the memory, display the threads status and blocking objects to see what thread is holding one that is waited by anoter thread.

+### Hard to reproduce bug
+Sometimes, users can do weird things with your application and you can't make it happen on your computer so ask the user to dump its application's memory to analyze it on your machine.

 ##Is it a memory profiler ?
 **No**: a memory profiler will record allocations to detect where an object has been created.
 In a dump file, this information is not present.